envoyproxy/data-plane-api/docs/root/configuration/overview/v2_overview.rst

 To use the v2 API, it's necessary to supply a bootstrap configuration file.
 This provides static server configuration and configures Envoy to access :ref:`dynamic configuration if needed <arch_overview_dynamic_config>`.
-As with the v1 JSON/YAML configuration, this is supplied on the command-line via the ``-c`` flag, i.e.:
+As with the v1 JSON/YAML configuration, this is supplied on the command-line via the :option:`-c` flag, i.e.:

 .. code-block:: console